rodrigoaraujo7/rodrigoaraujo7/README.md

-### Hey, I'm Rodrigo! 👋
+### Hey! 👋

-Front-end developer with 2+ years of experience, passionate about building intuitive interfaces and enhancing user experience.
+I'm Front-end developer with 2+ years of experience, passionate about building intuitive interfaces and enhancing user experience. <br />
+I thrive in collaborative environments, adapt quickly to new technologies, and value constructive feedback as a way to grow and deliver better solutions.

 📍 Based in Blumenau, Santa Catarina, Brazil<br>
 📫 You can reach me on [LinkedIn](https://linkedin.com/in/rodrigoleitearaujo) or via [email](mailto:dev.rodrigoaraujo@gmail.com)